RobDWaller/robdwaller.github.io/_posts/2018-01-29-how-create-json-web-token-php.md

 ### Create Base64Url Header and Payload Strings

 Next we encode our `$header` and `$payload` JSON strings as Base64Url strings.
 This is slightly different to a standard Base64 string and there is no built in PHP Base64Url method yet.
 So we have to do a bit of string replace magic which will replace `+` with `-`, `/` with `_` and `=` with `''`.
-This is so that the Base64 string is passed within URLs in its pure form without any URL encoding.
+This is so that the Base64 string is passed within URLs without any URL encoding.

 ```php
 // Encode Header to Base64Url String